tytydraco/yessleep/out/Christmas_Nightmare_House.md

 Krampus laughed wickedly.
 “You continue to lie even as you face just punishment for your crimes,” he declared with absolute authority.
 “You never loved her.
 You had other women even as you took what didn’t belong to you over, and over, and over again.”

 I was stunned.
-The john I knew would never do something so heinous.
+The John I knew would never do something so heinous.
 He was a good, upright man, and the only one I trusted completely.

 I turned to my wife in shock.
 “Who did he . . .” my words caught in my throat as I saw my wife, my dear Clarissa, crying.
 Her mouth quivering with great sobs, and tears flowing like twin rivers from her bright green eyes, her head hung in shame.